gicking/stm8gal/README.md

 Same as for Linux above.
 However, for double-click rename files "*.sh" to "*.command"

 Note: Due to lack of a Macintosh, compatibility with MacOSX is no longer tested.
 Therefore, please provide feedback if you have experience with _stm8gal_ on a Mac.
+Also a Mac binary for distribution is highly appreciated.
 Thanks!

 ***